ShortlistShortlistedRemoved from shortlist 181

 The following charts are provided to give you an idea of how some of the key specs of the Champion 201120 compare to inverter generators of similar power (between 3500 and 4500 W).

-- Having a dry weight of 103 lbs, the Champion 201120 belongs in the expected weight range for inverter generators which produce 3500 to 4500 rated watts.
-If weight matters to you, one of the champions in this power range is the WEN GN400i with only 66.1 pounds.
+- With a dry weight of 103 pounds, the Champion 201120 finds itself in the expected weight range for inverter generators able to produce between 3500 and 4500 rated watts. if you wish to prioritize weight, the Genmax GM4600iAEFIC is one of the top contenders in its power category, weighing only 58.4 pounds.

 - Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
-This inverter generator, with an estimated fuel consumption of just 0.16 GPH (gallon per hour) at 25% load, is one of the most fuel efficient generators, for the previously mentioned wattage range.
+Among generators of similar power, this inverter generator stands out with one of the best fuel efficiency, with consumption rates around 0.16 GPH (gallon per hour) at 25% load.

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel inverter generators, the Champion 201120 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W dual fuel inverter generators, the Champion 201120 is on the expensive side of the price range.

 The bottom line